|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Assigned to the United States Marine Corps (USMC), Marine Air Wing 2 (MAW-2), Marine Air Group 12 (MAG-12), Marine Fighting Squadron 321 "Hell’s Angels" VMF-321.
 No known nose art or nickname.

 On January 20, 1944 at 11:25am took off from Torokina Airfield on Bougainville piloted by 1st Lt.
 Roger Hugh Brindos as one of eleven F4U Corsairs on a mission to escort B-25s attacking Vunakanau Airfield near Rabaul.

 Fates of the Crew

-In fact, Brindos was captured by the Japanese on January 22, 1944 and was transported to Rabaul and detained as a Prisoner Of War (POW).
+In fact, Brindos bailed out and landed safely.
+On January 22, 1944 he was captured by the Japanese and transported to Rabaul and detained as a Prisoner Of War (POW).
 During late January 1944, he was in an adjoining cell to Colonel Marion Unruh until he was moved to Japan.
 Afterwards, Brindos was imprisoned at Tunnel Hill POW Camp.

 Recovery of Remains